iotexproject/iotex-docs/docs/developer/sdk/iopay-integrate.md

 ## Integrate with ioPay Desktop

-In the client-side, use `iotex-antenna@latest`package.
+Client-side, you can use the `iotex-antenna@latest`package.
 Below is an example of setting up WsSignerPlugin to connect to the wallet: it is nothing more than passing the plugin as a dependency when calling the Antenna object constructor.

 :::tip IoPay Wallet Plugins
 You can also import the following plugins to interact with IoPay Wallet:

-- For IoPay Desktop:
+- **For IoPay Desktop**:
   [https://github.com/iotexproject/iotex-dapp-sample/blob/master/src/common/utils/ws-plugin.ts](https://github.com/iotexproject/iotex-dapp-sample/blob/master/src/common/utils/ws-plugin.ts)

-- For IoPay Mobile:
+- **For IoPay Mobile**:
   [https://github.com/iotexproject/iotex-dapp-sample/blob/master/src/common/utils/js-plugin.ts](https://github.com/iotexproject/iotex-dapp-sample/blob/master/src/common/utils/js-plugin.ts)
   :::